Programer6/60-Keyboard/README.md

 # 60%-Keyboard

-I built this 60% keyboard with KMK firmware because I wanted a compact, minimal layout that saves space without sacrificing functionality.
+Design for 60% keyboard with KMK firmware because I wanted a compact, minimal layout that saves space without sacrificing functionality.
 Full-sized keyboards felt bulky for my setup!
-This is my first keyboard, which I designed, so I wanted to keep think simple (no QMK! ofc)
+This is my first keyboard, which I designed, so I wanted to keep think simple (no QMK, ofc)

 # PCB
 - The PCB's size is